 The Bloomscape Way

-When you buy a houseplant online from Bloomscape, it is shipped directly from our greenhouses in Muskegon, Michigan.
+When you buy a houseplant online from Bloomscape, it is shipped directly from our greenhouses near Grand Rapids, Michigan.
 The plant is cared for by plant experts and is kept in near perfect conditions, giving it the best start for its life in its new home with you.
-The plant is also raised in a terra cotta pot that promotes healthy root development, has good drainage, and allows the plant to be watered thoroughly.
+The plant is also raised in pots that promote healthy root development, have good drainage, and allows the plant to be watered thoroughly.

 Once you make your purchase, your indoor plant is carefully packaged in our innovative box that helps regulate the temperature, protects the plant from the bumps and knocks that occur during shipping, and prevents the pot from breaking.